radiantlogic-v8/documentation-new/documentation/use-cases/ldap-directory-replacement.md

 6. From the Main Control Panel > Settings > Server Backend > LDAP Data Sources section, verify the replicationjournal LDAP data source points to the desired journal.
 7. Temporarily stop the persistent cache refresh (if it is running) and export the persistent cache view into an LDIF file.
 Copy this file to the Client Consumption layer machine.

-On the Client Consumption Layer:
+## Configure Client Consuming RadiantOne Directory Store

 1. Configure the target RadiantOne Directory store with the same root naming context as the backend directory (the one expected by client applications).
 2. Initialize the RadiantOne Directory store with the export of the persistent cache image.